The Daily, Le Délit and the Daily Publications Society

 The Daily, Le Délit, as well as the DPS are student-run.
 This means any McGill student can get involved as a contributor, editor, or sit on our Board of Directors.
 The DPS also employs a business team which handles advertising and ensures the smooth running of day-to-day operations.
 Additionally, we hold general meetings each year to give members more opportunity to help shape the organisation.
 The DPS is administered by a Board of Directors made up of twelve directors.
 Seven of them are elected by the membership at the Annual General Meeting; the remaining five are ex-officio directors representing the Society’s newspapers and employees.

 At a school with no journalism program, The Daily and Le Délit provide any interested McGill students with a hands-on experience in researching and reporting stories and producing a newspaper.
-Over the years, our alumni have gone on to work for the CBC, Maisonneuve, the Montreal Gazette, the National Post, On the Media, rabble.ca, and Saturday Night Live, among others, reinforcing the DPS’s identity as an alternative journalism school on a campus that doesn’t offer formal journalistic training.
+Over the years, our alumni have gone on to work for the CBC/Radio-Canada, Maisonneuve, the Montreal Gazette, the National Post, La Presse, On the Media, Briarpatch Magazine, rabble.ca, the Associated Press, Saturday Night Live, France Bleu, Marianne, France Télévisions, and Radio France Internationale among others, reinforcing the DPS’s identity as an alternative journalism school on a campus that doesn’t offer formal journalistic training.

 If you have any questions regarding the DPS, please do not hesitate to contact us.